Quantifying the Role of 3D Fault Geometry Complexities on Slow and Fast Earthquakes: Introduction

 In this study, we investigate a step-over configuration of two parallel faults under spatially uniform, rate-weakening frictional conditions to explore the interplay between geometrical and frictional parameters in three dimensions.
-Three-dimensional simulations of fault slip are computationally intensive, and modeling slow slip events (SSEs) is even more demanding because weakly rate-weakening friction produces large nucleation sizes and requires high temporal resolution.
+By considering homogeneous friction, we isolate the role of fault geometry as one possible mechanism for generating complex slip behavior.
+Three-dimensional simulations of fault slip are computationally intensive.
+Modeling slow slip events (SSEs) is particularly challenging because weakly rate-weakening friction produces large nucleation sizes, requiring more fault elements to maintain the same fault-length-to-nucleation-size ratio.
+In addition, fault interactions lead to complex slip-rate evolution, increasing the number of time steps needed to accurately resolve fault-slip behavior.
 To make such simulations feasible, we use a 3D quasi-dynamic earthquake sequence model based on the boundary element method accelerated with hierarchical matrices \parencite{Cheng2025,Lecampion_BigWham_a_C_2025} .
 Our analysis identifies four distinct slip regimes: (1) only SSEs, (2) SSE-dominant behavior, (3) earthquake-dominant behavior, and (4) only earthquakes.
-Under identical parameters, a single planar fault produces only earthquakes (Figure.
-S1), highlighting the critical role of fault geometry in governing slip behavior.
+Under identical parameters, a single planar fault produces only earthquakes (Figure B1), demonstrating that geometric complexity alone is sufficient to generate a broad range of slip behaviors, including SSEs.

 We introduce a fault interaction metric, inspired by fracture mechanics, based on stress perturbations, fault width, length, overlap distance, and spacing, and use it to link geometric complexity with slip behavior through the ratio of SSE to total moment release.
 Moreover, our simulations reproduce the observed moment-duration scaling across different step-over geometries.
 The complex spatiotemporal slip patterns arise naturally from evolving traction heterogeneities, or “traction asperities” generated by fault interactions.